pytorch/glow/docs/TensorLayout.md

 This document describes the design of the tensor Layout requirements in Glow.

-Certain operations (e.g. convolutions, gemms, etc) need to know the semantic layout of their tensors, i.e. the logical ordering ordering of their dimensions (e.g. `NHWC`).
+Certain operations (e.g. convolutions, gemms, etc) need to know the semantic layout of their tensors, i.e. the logical ordering of their dimensions (e.g. `NHWC`).
 Some backends enforce additional backend-specific requirements on said operations (e.g. tensor alignment).